Above all else, guard your heart, for everything you do flows from it. (Proverbs 4:23 NIV)

 Nearly 3,000 years have passed since King Solomon wrote the Book of Proverbs, yet this timeless treasure of practical wisdom is still applicable today.
 Considered the wisest man who ever lived, King Solomon failed to take his own advice and fell into idolatry.
 Let us take a look at his life, for there is much we can learn.

 King Solomonís life had great beginnings.
-The young King of Israel was humble, and his heart was devoted and surrendered to God.
+The young king of Israel was humble, and his heart was devoted and surrendered to God.
 One night he had a dream and God said, ďAsk for whatever you want me to give you.Ē (1 Kings 3:5).
 Solomon replied, ďGive me wisdom and discernment to govern the people.Ē (1 Kings 3:9).
 Pleased with Solomonís request, God gave him not only wisdom and discernment but wealth and honor.
 (1 Kings 3:10-13).

-Beneath the gold and glitter of Solomonís reign, serious problems were surfacing.
+King Solomon built the first temple in Jerusalem and overlaid the inside with pure gold.
+(1 Kings 6:1-38).
+He engaged in massive construction projects and built cities and ships and a magnificent royal palace.
+He was also a superb statesman who expanded commercial trade with surrounding nations.
+But beneath the gold and glitter of Solomonís reign, serious problems were surfacing.
 Solomon loved many foreign women.
 (1 Kings 11:1).
 He had 700 royal wives and 300 concubines.
 (1 Kings 11:3).
 God had given warning not to take multiple wives (Deuteronomy 17:17) and intermarry with pagan nations (1 Kings 11:2), but Solomon disobeyed.
 In his later years, Solomonís wives lured him into worshiping other gods.
 (1 Kings 11:4).
-King Solomonís divided heart resulted in a divided kingdom.
+King Solomonís divided heart led to a divided kingdom.
 The Kingdom of Israel was split during the reign of Solomonís son, Rehoboam.
 (1 Kings 11:9-13).

 Father, thank you for teaching us valuable truths from the life of King Solomon.
 Let these truths lead us to a deeper commitment to Christ.
 In Jesusí name I pray.
 Amen.

-Read more articles by Susan Ferguson or search for articles on the same topic or others.
+Read more articles by Susan Ferguson or search for other articles by topic below.